Travellers’ Guide 2023

 Precautions on holiday

-Petty crime is a sad fact of life today, not just in Italy but also all over the world.
+Petty crime is a sad fact of life today, all over the world.

 Many mishaps can be avoided however, if you take a few simple precautions: